 You can specify your drivers for the data source if you do not want to download the provided drivers.
 For more information about creating a database connection with your driver, see Add a user driver to an existing connection.

 From the Instance list, select the instance to connect to (for example,

 From the Authentication list, select the authentication type:

-Windows credentials requires you to run AppCode on Windows in the same domain as the Microsoft SQL Server database.
+Windows credentials: connect by using your Windows domain creadentials.
+Requires to run AppCode on Windows in the same domain as the Microsoft SQL Server database.
 Works as the Single-Sign On (SSO).

 Kerberos: connecting by using Kerberos authentication.
 Requires a Kerberos server and authentication with